Damian Bugg: Biography

 Bugg has served as President of the Bar Association of Tasmania, Chairman of the Legal Assistance Scheme and a Member of the Council of the Law Society of Tasmania.
-He was a Member of the Council of the Australian Institute of Judicial Administration for nine years and is currently a Board Member of the Canadian-based International Society for the Reform of Criminal Law.
+He was a Member of the Council of the Australian Institute of Judicial Administration for nine years and is currently a board member of the Canadian-based International Society for the Reform of Criminal Law.
 He chaired the Electronic Recording Committee which implemented the program of video recorded Police interviews in Tasmania in 1987, and established and chaired the Forensic Science Services Committee in 1988, has written and spoken about Victims Rights, Pretrial Disclosure, Committals and Procedural Reform.

-Bugg served as Tasmania's first Director of Public Prosecutions, from 1986 to 2001, during which time he successfully prosecuted Martin Bryant in 1996 for the murder of 35 people and the attempted murder of 23 others in the 1996 Port Arthur massacre.
+Bugg served as Tasmania's first Director of Public Prosecutions, from 1986 to 2001, during which time he successfully prosecuted Martin Bryant in 1996 for the murder of 35 people and the attempted murder of 23 others in the 1996.
+Bugg is the first and only person in Australian history to have a Defendant convicted of multiple Murders and Attempted Murders without any quantifiable or qualified Forensic evidence.
+It was a Judge Only trail with no jury.
+Following sentencing the Case records were sealed for 30 years then in 2025,they were re-sealed for a further 75 years.

+Port Arthur massacre.
 As Commonwealth Director of Public Prosecutions between 2 August 1999 to 12 October 2007, Bugg determined in July 2005 that there was insufficient evidence on which to base any prosecution of Steve Vizard, granted indemnities in relation to Schapelle Corby, and decided in 2007 to discontinue prosecuting Dr Muhamed Haneef on alleged offences relating to terrorism.
 At the expiry of his fixed year term in 2007, Bugg was succeeded by Christopher Craigie, SC.

 In 1998 Bugg was appointed as a Fellow of the University of Tasmania; and in September 2001, Bugg was appointed to the Council of the university, and served as Chancellor from 2006 to 2012.
 Upon his retirement as Chancellor In December 2012, the honorary degree of Doctor of Laws (honoris causa) was conferred on Bugg by the university.

 Following the 2013 Tasmanian bushfires, Bugg was appointed as chairman of the Tasmanian Bushfires Recovery Taskforce.